 How is a Property’s Cash Flow Determined?

-A property’s cash flow is determined by incorporating both annual cash flow and sales proceeds, also known as terminal or residual value.
+A property’s cash flow is determined by incorporating both annual cash flow, including rental income, and sales proceeds, also known as terminal or residual value.
 The residual value is calculated by taking the net operating income in the year following the forecast hold period and dividing it by the future capitalization rate.
 Again, the capitalization rate doesn’t tell the entire story, so we balance this against a host of other variables.
 We evaluate our residual value against replacement cost (the cost to build a similar property today), the next buyer’s IRR, and other comparable sales to determine the appropriate sales price at the end of our hold period.

 What is the Appropriate Discount Rate?

 As we have already discussed, future cash flow forecasts contain many different variables and they become less accurate with time.
 The variability of these cash flows will largely determine the appropriate discount rate.
 The rate at which future cash flows will be discounted is determined by both the risk of the asset and the risk of the business plan.
 To provide some context, unleveraged discount rates in real estate fall between 6% and 12%.

 Think of the discount rate as the expected rate of return, or IRR before using leverage, an investor would expect to receive.
 Asset risk refers to the type of real estate.
 For example, hotels tend to have more asset-level risk than apartments due to higher operating leverage and shorter duration of leases (nightly versus annual leases for apartments).
 Business plan risk refers to the investment strategy behind the project.
 Is the investment a ground-up development that requires substantial planning, effort and cost to achieve the end result or is it more of a passive investment in a project with a credit tenant who has a decade or more left on their lease?
 The less business and asset level risk, the lower the discount rate, or required return, will be.